 His most recent work is Through the Valley of the Nest of Spiders.
 Delany has won four Nebula awards and two Hugo awards.

 In 2010 Delany won the third J. Lloyd Eaton Lifetime Achievement Award in Science Fiction from the academic Eaton Science Fiction Conference at UCR Libraries.
 He was inducted into the Science Fiction and Fantasy Hall of Fame in 2002.
 Since 2001 he has been a professor of English and Creative Writing at Temple University in Philadelphia (he was the Director of the Graduate Creative Writing Program for three years).
 He is also a recipient of the William Whitehead Memorial Award for a lifetime’s contribution to lesbian and gay literature.

 Previous honorees of the Damon Knight Memorial Grand Master Award for ‘lifetime achievement in science fiction and/or fantasy’ are legends Isaac Asimov, Ray Bradbury, Harlan Ellison, James Gunn, Joe Haldeman, Harry Harrison, Ursula K. LeGuin, Anne McCaffrey, Michael Moorcock, Robert Silverberg, Connie Willis, and, Gene Wolfe.

 The Nebula Awards Weekend is hosted by co-chairs Cindy Scott and Karen Dawn Plaskon.
-Their Committee includes Charlie Jane Anders, Eleanor Farrell, David Gallaher, Glenn Glazer, Sarah Goodman, Gigi Gridley, Richard Mann, Madeleine Robins, Chuck Serface, Aaron Spielman, Carl Ueber, Jacob Weisman, and Rina Weisman.
-For inquiries, please contact [email protected].
+Their Committee includes Eleanor Farrell, David Gallaher, Glenn Glazer, Sarah Goodman, Gigi Gridley, Deirdre Saoirse Moen, Madeleine Robins, Chuck Serface, Chuck Shimada, Randy Smith, Aaron Spielman, Jacob Weisman, Rina Weisman and Carl Zwanzig.